Itaybo89/ITC----pet-adoption/README.md

 ### Admin Tools
 [![AdminTools1](./presents/adminTools1.jpg)](https://pakatanks.web.app/)

-*Note: Replace "https://pakatanks.web.app/" with the actual URL where the images should link to, if different.*

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.

 ### Additional Notes
 To use this application, you'll need an API token and access to the database.
 Make sure to set up these credentials before running the application.

----